andreykaipov/mongodb-pool/README.md

 })()
 ```

 Here we're loading both the `mongodb` package, and this wrapper.
 If we start up `mongod` locally and run this script, we can see what connections have been accepted by Mongo via the `uri`.
 We do this by running the `whatsmyuri` command against each `db` object.
+Take note of our connection option -- `poolSize: 1`!

 Running the above script without any arguments -- `node app.js`, our output is as expected!
 ```